maximbilan/3D-Touch-Quick-Actions-Demo/README.md

 That’s all.
 How to work with dynamic items, you can see in official <i>Apple</i> example, there is not present any difficulties.

-<b>NOTE:</b> If you don’t have real iPhone 6 or iPhone 6 Plus, you can test on simulator with helping this.
+<b>NOTE:</b> If you don’t have real iPhone 6 or iPhone 6 Plus, you can test on simulator with helping <a href="https://github.com/DeskConnect/SBShortcutMenuSimulator">this</a>.